 Patient Rights

-- Patients can access and copy their records for their own recordkeeping
+- Access to records: Patients can request and obtain copies of their medical records for their own use or record-keeping.

-- Patients can find out who has asked for and viewed their records
+- Disclosure information: Patients can also find out who has requested or accessed their health records.

 HIPAA Policies of a Healthcare Organization